TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

+*   Florida Governor - DeSantis vs. GillumMason-Dixon\*
+    *   Gillum45
+    *   DeSantis44Gillum +1
+*   Florida Senate - Scott vs. NelsonWCTV-TV
+    *   Nelson45
+    *   Scott44Nelson +1
+*   West Virginia Senate - Morrisey vs. ManchinWSAZ-TV\*
+    *   Manchin46
+    *   Morrisey38Manchin +8
 *   North Dakota Senate - Cramer vs. HeitkampNBC Valley News
     *   Cramer51
     *   Heitkamp41Cramer +10
-*   Ohio 1st District - Chabot vs. PurevalNY Times/Siena
-    *   Chabot50
-    *   Pureval41Chabot +9
-*   Nevada Senate - Heller vs. RosenCNN\*
-    *   Rosen47
-    *   Heller43Rosen +4
-*   New Jersey Senate - Hugin vs. MenendezStockton University\*
-    *   Menendez45
-    *   Hugin43Menendez +2

 More Latest Polls In The News

+*   Booker: Doesn't Matter If Kavanaugh Is "Innocent Or Guilty," Trump Should Nominate Someone Else
+*   Turley: Most People Believe Kavanaugh Allegations Were "Held To The Last Minute Right Before A Vote"
+*   Sen. Graham: NBC A "Co-Conspirator" In The Destruction Of Kavanaugh.
+A Ballot Box Issue
+*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
 *   Sen. Kennedy on Kavanaugh FBI Probe: If You Think This Is About The Truth, "Put Down The Bong"
-*   Swetnick: I Cannot Specifically Say That Kavanaugh Was One Of The Ones Who Assaulted Me
-*   '60 Minutes' Interviews Sens.
-Flake, Coons, Graham, Hirono &.
-More On Kavanaugh Delay Compromise
-*   SponsoredREITs Are Real Estate Working For All Americans and Reshaping Communities
-*   Kimberley Strassel: If We Are Willing to Overthrow Due Process, We've Got Some Really Big Problems

 *   Politics
 *   Policy